Avro Lancaster: Variants

 Propaganda shot before bombing up an RCAF 428 Squadron B Mk X. This aircraft carries the early "needle-blade" propellers.

 The B.X was a Canadian-built B.III with Canadian- and US-made instruments and electrics.
 In later batches, the heavier Martin 250CE was substituted for the Nash & Thomson FN-50 mid-upper turret, mounted further forward to maintain centre of gravity balance.
 Canada was a long-term operator of the Lancaster, using modified aircraft after the war for maritime patrol, search and rescue and photo-reconnaissance until 1964.
-The last flight by the RCAF was by F/L Lynn Garrison in KB-976, on 4 July 1964 at the Calgary International Air Show.
+The last flight by the RCAF was by F/L Lynn Garrison in KB976, on 4 July 1964 at the Calgary International Air Show.

 During the Second World War, Canada's Victory Aircraft (what later became Avro Canada) was responsible for the development of the Lancastrian, which was duly designated the XPP for Mark 10 Passenger Plane.
 Six were built for Trans Canada Airlines.

 Postwar the RCAF modified the B X (as the Lancaster Mk 10) to fill a variety of roles, with specific designations for each role.
 These included: